siemens/cmp-test-suite/readme.md

 the emphasis on replicability - a test report is sufficient for someone to understand exactly what was transmitted to the server and how the responses were processed.

+The [contribution guidelines](CONTRIBUTING.md) explain how to contribute to the project.

 # Configuration
 Create a Python virtual environment by installing the dependencies from `requirements.txt`: